Data Warehouse Logical Design

 D. Page

 2. Which operators can benefit from batch processing?
-(Choose all that apply.)

 A. Hash Join